 Isidore Newman '17

 - One of my favorite debates if it's done well and both sides are organized.

 - Clash and fairness are impacts - still have to tell me why though and flesh them out properly

 - On reasonability, this is less of a preference and more objectively the only way this argument makes any sense, but at least when you're extending it contextualize it to the counter-interp.

 - Good counterplans will have a solvency advocate and be specific.
 I'd like to say just run whatever and let the theory play out and just win it, but historically I've been more neg on conditionality and pics good.
 I like to think it's because they're just better arguments, but there's probably some sort of inherent bias going on there, too.

 - If you're the 2N that loves the one-off K I'm not the best for you.
 Not because I hate Ks, but because I have very little experience running them in that manner and therefore a lot of the nuance can be lost on me in very close debates (which isn't likely to go well for you).
-I think alts should do something and be defended and that links should be specific and include at least good story about the aff.
+I think alts should at least consider doing something and be defended and that links should be specific and include at least good story about the aff.
 (Strategic and in depth K debating is good?)

 - I definitely prefer topical, plan-based affs.
 T vs. K affs is pretty good in front of me, but nothing is worse than when it's executed poorly.
 K affs that at least have a strong grounding in the topic have a much better time convincing me than the run Nietzsche as an aff for x year because why not aff.

 - Run it, if it's well-extended then I can be persuaded.

 - Only "reject the team" I can think of is Conditionality, but if you have a good argument for something else then I'll listen.
 (Conditionality is probably good though).